Muhammad Ali Shah (footballer)

 Muhammad Ali Shah is a Pakistani former footballer who played as a striker.
 He is regarded as one of the best forwards to represent the Pakistan during the 1980s.

 Club career

 In 1972, Shah featured in the National Youth Football Championship.

-Shah began playing with Hazara Club Quetta before joining National Football Championship provincial side Balochistan.
+Shah began playing with Hazara Club Quetta before joining departmental side Pakistan Police.
+He represented National Football Championship provincial side Balochistan.
 He played a key role in helping Balochistan secure runners-up position in the 1984 Inter-Provincial Championship held in Quetta.
 He also represented Pakistan Airlines as a guest player at the 1981–82 Aga Khan Gold Cup.

 International career

-Shah made his international debut at the 1981 King's Cup, delivering a impressive performance that included a hat-trick against Malaysia, and a goal against Singapore.
+Shah made his international debut in 1981 during a tour to Burma, and at the 1981 King's Cup, delivering a impressive performance that included a hat-trick against Malaysia, and a goal against Singapore.
 The following year, he represented the Pakistan Greens at the 1982 Quaid-e-Azam International Tournament, featuring in three matches.

 Career statistics

 International goals

 Scores and results list Pakistan's goal tally first, score column indicates score after each Shah goal.